amethyst/amethyst/ROADMAP.md

 ** Next Steps**
  * Evaluate the different scripting languages with respect to interoperability, performance, usability, ..
+ * Implement backend for one (or multiple) scripting lanuages

 ### Graphical UI
 ** Next Steps**
  * Compatibility of GUIs with entity component systems (UI elements as entities <-> only root UI elements)
- * Integrate an existing UI library (e.g conrod) or develop a new library from scratch (requires further planning then)
+ * Integrate an existing UI library (e.g conrod) or develop a new library from scratch (requires further planning then), rendered with gfx-rs

 Future:
 A common trend for large engines is embedding webbrowser frameworks like CEF for UI.
 Allowing to re-use existing JS/HTML/CSS frameworks to create complex UIs in a short time.
 Unfortunately CEF is pretty large, therefore a Servo based approach would be desirable for performance and easier integration.
+Instead of pulling whole servo into the project (difficult to compile on all platforms and pretty long compilation times), we could try to build something on top of webrender (no gfx-rs backend so far) or the layout components.

 ### Networking
 TODO: same as physics, hard to do correctly, interesting would be something like `libyojimbo` but well..
+Use serialization to provide safe network protocols (i.e safe parsing, integer ranges, etc.)
+Tasks to handle: serialization (read/write packets, transmission and compression, higher level APIs for matchmaking, client-server connections, ..)

 ** Next Steps**